Skip to Content

 Rosemary

 These are picky plants in terms of watering too.
 The soil needs to drain well and the roots can’t sit around in soggy soil.
-On the other hand, you can’t let it dry right out either.
+But you shouldn’t let it dry right out either.

 If you can get the care just right, a pot of rosemary will add some fly-repelling aroma to your indoor garden.